 There is a strong presumption of validity of a comprehensive rezoning.
 A piecemeal rezoning request must present strong evidence of a mistake in the comprehensive rezoning or evidence of substantial change in the neighborhood.
 The last comprehensive rezoning of this community occurred over 20 years ago.
 The fact that a property has not developed in accordance with the zoning assigned to it does not necessarily mean such zoning is a mistake.
 If that were true, numerous properties in the neighborhood as well as in the county could be eligible for rezoning based on mistake.
-The applicant's discussion about text amendments by the District Council to allow the type of retail uses permitted in the C-S-C Zone at best suggests to us that Council may have changed its mind regarding the type of development desired for the property.
-We are reluctant to characterize the adoption of text amendments as evidence of mistake.
-The applicant does not point to any documents from the text amendment process indicating that Council believed that it was a mistake to place the property in its current zones.
+The applicant's discussion about "impending" development pursuant to a text amendment by the District Council to allow the type of retail uses permitted in the C-S-C Zone at best suggests to us that Council may have changed its mind regarding the type of development desired for the property.
+However, this use has not yet gained site plan approval, much less physical construction, and thus not a change to the character of the neighborhood.

 As planners, we are concerned about the impact a large retail center may have on existing retail areas.
 The recommendation for industrial development of the property in the master plan was the result of a comprehensive study of employment needs.
 The same is true of the recommendations for commercial development in the planning area.
-Staff is concerned that a piecemeal decision to change the property to a(n) (unplanned) major commercial center may have a detrimental impact on other planned commercial centers such as Hampton Mall.
+The Board is concerned that a piecemeal decision to change the property to a(n) (unplanned) major commercial center may have a detrimental impact on other distressed commercial in the neighborhood and the general MD 4 corridor.
 We have observed how the development of new commercial centers has accelerated the decline of older commercial areas.
-A comprehensive approach to planning these developments gives us an opportunity to more effectively address the commercial and industrial development needs of the county.
+A comprehensive approach to planning these developments gives an opportunity to more effectively address the commercial and industrial development needs of the county.

-Staff can neither find evidence of mistake in the last comprehensive rezoning nor substantial change in the character of the neighborhood.
-We therefore recommend DENIAL of the requested rezoning.
+The Board can neither find evidence of mistake in the last comprehensive rezoning nor substantial change in the character of the neighborhood and therefore recommends DENIAL of the requested rezoning.